 Once you are ready to create your ads, follow these best practices for writing headlines and ad copy.

-You have 25 characters to grab someone’s attention.
-Forget calling them “readers;” at this point they are “browsers,” skimming the page to see what might answer their search.
+You have 30 characters to grab someone’s attention.
+Your searchers are now “browsers,” skimming the page to see what might answer their search.

 Your headline should be attention-getting (but not misleading), relevant, and clear.
 Every headline has the same single objective: make them read the next line.